facelessfish/dhcpd-leasesd/readme.md

 ## Installation
 Starting with V1.5 the merged verion of the script (single file server) will be available in the releases.
-Just download that, gunzip it and move it to `/usr/local/sbin/` or somewhere in your $PATH and you are done.
+Just download that, gunzip it and move it to `/usr/local/sbin/` or to somewhere in your $PATH and you are done.
 ```
   $ gunzip dhcpd-leasesd.gz
   $ chmod +x dhcpd-leasesd.sh